Ignas-Vaitkus/crud-app/README.md

 - Turn on your Apache Web Server and MySQL Database.
 - Open the path of the app, e.g: http://localhost/crud-app.
-- Use the tables to navigate.
+- Use the navbar to navigate through tables.
-- Press corresponding buttons to delete, update files and create entries to database.
+- Press corresponding buttons to delete, update and create entries to database.